Anas2024/chatgpt/README.md

 4. go to application.properties and modify the property 'apiKey' and enter your key (example: apiKey=yourApiKey)
 5. Build the Docker image: docker build -t chatgpt .
-6. Run the Docker container: docker run --rm -v "$PWD":/home/app/file.csv -p 8080:8080 -it chatgpt:latest Note: if you want to replace "/home/app/file.csv" with the path to the folder where you want to store the CSV file on your host machine.
+6. Run the Docker container: docker run --rm -v "$PWD":/home/app/ -p 8080:8080 -it chatgpt:latest
+   Note: you can replace the current path "$PWD" with the path to the folder where you want to store the CSV file on your host machine after the docker container is stopped(so that the file.csv survives after the container is stopped).
 7. Access the Swagger UI by navigating to http://localhost:8080/swagger-ui/index.html
 8. Send a POST request to the /chatgpt endpoint with the following JSON payload: { "question": "What is gluten sensitivity?" }
-   The response will contain the answer provided by ChatGPT.
+   The response will contain the answer provided by ChatGPT and the pair Question/answer is stored in file.csv.
 9. If you want to test the application on IDE intellej or eclipse you can remove the block in comment in the main of the class IzicapChatGptProject1Application.java

 Notes:

 We have used the OpenAI Java SDK to interact with the ChatGPT API.
-We have used the Apache Commons CSV library to write to the CSV file.
 We have provided a Dockerfile for building the Docker image.
 We have provided unit and integration tests for the microservice.
 ```